 Mesotheliomas, a debilitating symptom of asbestos poisoning, is a form of cancer that primarily impacts the tissue lining of the lungs, abdomen, and heart.
 Tissue cells get irritated and can form tumors when the person inhales tiny asbestos fibers that get lodged in one of these areas and begins causing damage.

 Asbestosis may be an earlier asbestos poisoning symptom.
 This disease causes the patient to suffer from chest pain, trouble breathing, and pulmonary hypertension.
 Other warning signs of asbestos poisoning are:

 - Shortness of breath, wheezing, or restricted breathing

 - Extreme tiredness, weakness, or fatigue for long periods

 - Chronic dry cough

 Moreover, if you get chronic symptoms that keep coming back, go to the doctor for health tests.
 Often, catching asbestos poisoning as soon as possible can make a huge difference in the patient’s treatment options.

 Workers can stay safe and reduce the risk of asbestos poisoning by employing a few safety tactics when working in high-risk asbestos areas.
 Some ways to protect yourself when working in dangerous environments include:

 - Hire a professional to remove or encapsulate any poisonous substances from the property

-Exposed to asbestos while on the job?
+Exposed to asbestos while on the job and want to learn more?
 You have rights.
 There are laws and regulations in place to protect workers and residents from negligent exposure to asbestos.